 - Mashed potato.
 Do not worry too much if you over-salt water for boiling potatoes.
 When potatoes cook through, drain all the water out of the pot.
 Pour milk, use the amount according to the recipe, then add butter, and beat in a fresh egg.
 If you follow these recommendations, you will not have too much salt in your side dish.

 - Boiled grains.
-If I added too much salt when boiling grains, I follow several simple steps to get rid of the extra saltiness.
+If I add too much salt when boiling grains, I follow several simple steps to get rid of the extra saltiness.
 Rinse cooked grain under cold running water using a colander or a sieve; put it once again into the pot and pour some boiled water; add a tablespoon of butter and wait until all the added water cooks of on the low heat.

 - Pilaf.
-It is in a separate category as the solutions for over-salted rice in a pilaf recipe are very particular.
+It is in a separate category, as the solutions for over-salted rice in a pilaf recipe are very particular.
 First, you can try adding steamed raisins (as some recipes of pilaf, in any case, have raisins as an ingredient).
-You also have an option to add separately cooked unsalted rice to mix it with salted rise in the pot.
+You also have an option to add separately cooked unsalted rice to mix it with the salted rise in the pot.

 If you enjoyed my article, do not forget to share it with your friends!

 I think that you now understand how to remove salt from food.
 I hope that all my tips on how to counteract too much salt in food were reasonable and you found a way to solve your problem with an over-salted dish.
 If you have your way of solving such a problem with any product, please, share it with everybody and leave a comment below on how to make something less salty.